Insights and Perspectives

 Finding a comprehensive list of clusters and pathways online is as simple as visiting the Occupational Information Network’s website, which is perhaps better known by its acronym, O*NET.
 The online application provides the general public with broad access to the national database of occupational information.

 But, text-based information can only go so far, especially with the next generation of learners more inclined to watch a video, or similar graphic interpretation.
-Visually seeing what a job’s day-to-day responsibilities entails is much more invigorating than simply reading about it.
+Visually seeing what a job’s day-to-day responsibilities entail is much more invigorating than simply reading about it.

 Over the last few years, CareerOneStop.com, overhauled their entire library of career pathways videos.
 Sponsored by the U.S. Department of Labor, the site is a trusted source of employment information and inspiration, and offers tools for job seekers, students, businesses, and career professionals.